Skip to content

 Most peptides are one-trick ponies.
 Melanotan 2 is not.
 A single subcutaneous shot darkens your skin, cranks up libido, and kills your appetite, and it does all three by hitting the same family of melanocortin receptors.

 The science isn’t fringe, either.
 It traces back to mid-1990s research at the University of Arizona, and the sexual-function data was strong enough that a close cousin of MT-2 became the FDA-approved drug Vyleesi in 2019.
-Here’s the full breakdown: how it actually works, how to dose it without feeling sick, the risks worth taking seriously, and where to get the real thing.
+This is the full breakdown: how it works, how to dose it without feeling sick, the risks worth taking seriously, and where to get the real thing.

 What Is Melanotan 2?